gpuweb/gpuweb/proposals/bindless.md

  - Set `this.[[resource_table]]` to `table` (it is a state initially set to `null`).
  - If `table` is not `null`, append it to `this.[[resource_tables_used]]`.

-Since the shaders can use new `GPUCommandEncoder` state, there needs to be new information passed in the pipelines and validated in `draw/dispatch`.
+Since the shaders can use new encoder state, there needs to be new information passed in the pipelines and validated in `draw/dispatch`.
 The use of a `GPUResourceTable` is the same in compute and render pipelines so a new compatibility state is added in `GPUPipelineLayoutDescriptor` with changes to algorithms dealing with `GPUPipelineLayout`:

 ```webidl